blogmywiki/pet-python-startrek/README.rst

 Rather than code it from scratch, I decided to fork @cosmicr's port, remove some of the functionality that comes with the Super Star Trek variant and make the game play more like the Commodore PET version.

-The PET port of Star Trek was surprisingly good, designed to play more like a game on a VDU than a teletype.
+The PET port of Star Trek was surprisingly good and very simple.
+It was designed to play more like a video game, using a VDU not a teletype line printer.
 It even had some simple animation and the BASIC code is so opaque and peculiar to the PET that I think someone in Commodore wrote it, possibly even founder Jack Tramiel's son.

 You can read more about the PET Star Trek and why I think a Tramiel was involved in making it in my blog post here: http://www.suppertime.co.uk/blogmywiki/2021/09/one-moment-please-while-i-arrange-the-galaxy/